plotly/plotly.py/doc/python/histograms.md

 ## Histograms with go.Histogram

-If Plotly Express does not provide a good starting point, it is also possible to use the more generic `go.Histogram` from `plotly.graph_objects`.
+If Plotly Express does not provide a good starting point, it is also possible to use [the more generic `go.Histogram` class from `plotly.graph_objects`](/python/graph-objects/).
 All of the available histogram options are described in the histogram section of the reference page: https://plotly.com/python/reference#histogram.

 ### Basic Histogram